 Sometimes a student wants a slim, subtle PC to sit unobtrusively on their desk.
-For those students we recommend the Apple Mac mini with M1: it's is everything we loved about the Mac mini, but now its cheaper and faster thanks to the addition of Apple's custom M1 chip.
+For those students we recommend the Apple Mac mini M2: it's everything we loved about the Mac mini with M1, but now it's cheaper and faster thanks to the addition of Apple's custom M2 chip.

-While the M1 chip's lack of support for Boot Camp makes running Windows on this machine tricky, for students who prefer macOS this is a no-brainer: The M1 Mac mini is the most affordable of Apple's new crop of Macs, and it delivers huge value for a decent price.
-You won't be playing the latest PC games or crunching huge video files with ease, but for most schoolwork the Mac mini with M1 should be more than capable enough.
+The M2 Mac mini is the most affordable of Apple's current crop of Macs, and it delivers huge value for a decent price.
+You won't be playing the latest PC games or crunching huge video files with ease, but for most schoolwork, the Mac mini M2 should be more than capable enough.
 You'll need to hook it up to your own monitor, keyboard, and mouse, but that's par for the course when purchasing PCs.

 The Raspberry Pi ushered in a new era of DIY tech, and the $35-$55 Raspberry Pi 4 Model B pushes that to new heights with a more powerful processor, 4K video output and an improved part selection.
 While this incredibly affordable DIY PC is powerful enough to work as a standalone PC in a pinch if you want to install Windows on it, that's not really the ideal way to use this computer.